flakshack/internal-scp/README.md

 pip install pyinstaller
 pyinstaller --onefile internal-scp.py

-You will find internal-scp.exe in the "build" directory.
+You will find internal-scp.exe in the "dist" directory.

 To implement it, copy the compiled internal-scp.exe file to the server and apply it to the user in the sshd_config.
 For example to limit user johndoe: